ssbboom/PyClass/README.md

-# PyClass
-examples for PyClass
+these are examples from the py class